Empowering Individuals with ADHD

 ADHD is a neurodevelopmental disorder characterized by difficulties in paying attention, impulsivity, and hyperactivity.
 In addition, ADHD can include emotional dysregulation (trouble regulating emotions), difficulty with working memory (very short term memory required to complete tasks) and making decisions.
 It is often diagnosed in childhood, but many individuals continue to experience symptoms into adulthood.
 While the exact cause of ADHD is unknown, it is believed to involve a combination of genetic, neurological, and environmental factors.

-Challenges faced by adults with ADHD
+Challenges faced by ADHDers

-The challenges faced by adults with ADHD are often underestimated or overlooked.
 Many individuals with ADHD are highly intelligent and creative, but their difficulties with attention and executive functions can hinder their ability to showcase their talents and reach their full potential.
 They may struggle with staying organized, managing time effectively, and maintaining consistent productivity.

 Strategies for self-empowerment